deadlysyn/blog/_posts/2018-02-11-idea-to-app-part-3.md

 # API Wrangling

-The bulk or our functionality comes from the [Yelp Fusion API](https://www.yelp.com/developers/documentation).
-The poorly named `parseRequest` (honest, it felt like a good name at the time for reasons code _might_ make clear; if not, add an item to our refactor list!) is the _middleware_ responsible for massaging our app's inputs (things like latitude and longitude obtained from `geolocation` discussed in [the previous part of this series](http://deadlysyn.com/blog/2018/01/20/idea-to-app-part-2)) and getting API results.
+The bulk of our functionality comes from the [Yelp Fusion API](https://www.yelp.com/developers/documentation).
+The poorly named `parseRequest` (honest, it felt like a good name at the time for reasons the code _might_ make clear; if not, add an item to our refactor list!) is the _middleware_ responsible for massaging our app's inputs (things like latitude and longitude obtained from `geolocation` discussed in [the previous part of this series](http://deadlysyn.com/blog/2018/01/20/idea-to-app-part-2)) and getting API results.

 This is still longer than I'd like, even after factoring out a few lines to a helper function, but here's a look at `parseRequest` as it stands: